 The poem is listed in ORG as no. 884.
-It should not be confused with the 1903 poem of the same title..
+It should not be confused with the 1903 poem of the same title.

-As Thomas Pinney notes, the poem was occasioned by the decision of the Liberal government in Britain in 1906 to give responsible government in South Africa to the Boer Republics, only four years after the conclusion of a war which had been fought in order to enforce British rule.
+As Thomas Pinney notes, the poem was occasioned by the decision of the Liberal government in Britain in 1906 to give the responsible government in South Africa to the Boer Republics, only four years after the conclusion of a war that had been fought in order to enforce British rule.
 Much blood had been shed in this endeavour, and Kipling saw the decision as an act of treachery by the Liberals, hence the vehemence of his language.

 At this time Kipling kept closely in touch with affairs in South Africa.
 He frequently wintered at “The Woolsack”, the house below Table Mountain built for him by Cecil Rhodes, and had many friends in South Africa.
 In 1906 he had been there from early January until mid-March.
 Meanwhile, in the UK General Election of January/February, the Liberals had defeated the Conservatives in a landslide.

 [line 1] The shame of Amajuba: This refers to The Battle of Majuba Hill on 27 February 1881. the final and decisive battle of the First Boer War.
 It was a resounding victory for the Boers and a humiliating defeat for the British.

 [line 8] Into the Stranger’s hand: Kipling’s ‘strangers’ are the Boers, farming people of largely Dutch descent.
 They were in the majority in the Boer republics of Transvaal and the Orange Free State, and would henceforth govern these territories, which they had founded, and had always sought to govern.

 The minority of British descent would thus be denied British rule.